Academic Regulations and General Information

 - the violation of special conditions

-Students placed on College Academic Alert status will be notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold will be removed after admission into the new college.
+Students placed on College Academic Alert status are notified by letter or email of the committee’s decision and of the appeal process.
+If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after admission into the new college.

-Note: Students in the professional phase of the Doctoral of Physical Therapy or Master of Physician Assistant Studies programs must comply with the academic regulations listed in the Physical Therapy and Physician Assistant Student Handbook.
-The Physical Therapy and Physician Assistant Student Handbook is issued to students upon entering the professional phase of the curriculum.
+Note: Students in the professional phase of the Doctoral of Physical Therapy, Master of Athletic Training or Master of Physician Assistant Studies programs must comply with the academic regulations listed in the respective student handbook, issued to students upon entering the professional phase of the curriculum.

 Upon enrollment in the College of Health Sciences each student is assigned an adviser.
-The adviser will assist the student with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
-It is the student’s responsibility to monitor his/her own progress toward degree requirements.
+The adviser assists the student with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
+It is the student’s responsibility to monitor their own progress toward degree requirements.